acotty/CB_GDBMI_PLUGIN/Readme.md

 2. Quicker
 3. Supports GDB Python pretty printing if GDB supports it.
 4. Should be easier easier to add new features compared to the old code.
+5. The GDB/MI interface is support.

 **The debugger is not production quality at this point in time.** It can be tested, but please wait until the new logging is ready and then give it a go as the logging will be more extensive and will help allot more if you hit a bug.

 #OUTSTANDING ITEMS

 ## High Priority
-1. Update logging - merge new logging code
+1. Fix warnings
+2. Update logged data to be more readable/understanding
+3. Add more logging to help find issues

 ## Medium Priority
-1. Create plugin
-2. Publish plign to github
-3. Fix warnings
-4. Add control to vary the amount/type of logging
+2. Add control to vary the amount/type of logging
+3. Create plugin
+4. Publish plign to github

 ## Low Priority
-* Create Linux project file
+1. Create Linux project file
-* Create MacOS project file
+2. Create MacOS project file
-* Update Linux makefile build process
+3. Update Linux makefile build process
-* Update MSYS2 makefile build process
+4. Update MSYS2 makefile build process
-* Update MacOS makefile build process
+5. Update MacOS makefile build process

 ## Existing/Old Issues/Check List